petrovaana/ShiftPlanner/README.md

   - In addition, user can delete items and private events.
   - Users are able to comment on private events if something notable happened/changed during the event, and as well delete the event if needed.
   - Both search pages show the whole lists of all added private events or missing items.
+  - In addition, the app allows the user to log in any wastage and classify it based on reasons of the wastage, and view all of the wasted items.

 Startup instructions: